 The flanger effect is named after its origins though the typical audio effects unit only mimics the original method’s sound by electronic means.

-The term flange, in the context of audio, refers to the circular pieces at the exterior of a tape reel.
+In the context of audio, the term flange refers to the circular pieces at the exterior of a tape reel.

 The flanger/flanging effect was first heard in the days of reel-to-reel tape recording when a recorded track would be duplicated onto two different tapes on two tape machines.